ipa320/RosTooling.github.io/docu/RosModelDescription.rst

 - Array [Type]
 - Struct [Name Type, Name Type]

-For more details about parameters, please check the `site about the parameters definition <ParametersAPI.md>`_.
+For more details about parameters, please check the `site about the parameters definition <ParametersAPI.rst>`_.

 See the following example for the `aruco_ros <https://github.com/pal-robotics/aruco_ros>`_ driver: